FIVB Volleyball World Grand Champions Cup

 China having won the tournament twice, while Cuba, Italy, and Russia have won one title each.

 History

-Origins

 The World Grand Champions Cup was created in 1993 after radical changes made on the biggest tournaments organised by the FIVB.
 The main goal was not to have a single year without a world FIVB competition.
 This is the only FIVB tournament that doesn't give FIVB points for the world ranking.

+On 22 June 2023, Volleyball Calendar 2025–2028 approved by FIVB shown that World Championships to be played biannually in odd years.
+That meant the World Grand Champions Cup was discontinued and replaced by World Championships.

 Winners

 Brazil has been the most successful team with the men's team winning five and the women's team two titles.

 Competition formula

 The World Grand Champions Cup has always had the same formula since the first edition: